Board of Directors

 Paul Robert Magocsi

-Paul Robert Magocsi (Co-Chair, UJE Academic Council) is Professor of history and political science at the University of Toronto, where (since 1980) he also holds the professorial Chair of Ukrainian Studies.
-He received his PhD from Princeton University in 1972 and was a Junior Fellow of the Society of Fellows at Harvard University in 1973-1976.
-Among his over seven hundred publications are thirty books, including: The Shaping of a National Identity: Subcarpathian Rus’, 1848-1948 (Harvard University Press, 1978); Galicia: A Historical Survey and Bibliographic Guide (University of Toronto Press,1983); Historical Atlas of East Central/ Central Europe (University of Washington Press, 1993/2002); A History of Ukraine (University of Toronto Press, 1996); Of the Making of Nationalities There is No End (Columbia University Press, 1999, 2 vols); The Roots of Ukrainian Nationalism (University of Toronto Press, 2002); Ukraine: An Illustrated History (University of Toronto Press, 2007); and the fully revised and expanded History of Ukraine: The Land and Its Peoples (University of Toronto Press, 2010).
+Paul Robert Magocsi (Co-Chair, UJE Academic Council) is Professor Emeritus of history and political science at the University of Toronto, where from 1980 to 2025 he held the professorial Chair of Ukrainian Studies.
+He received his PhD from Princeton University in 1972 and was a Junior Fellow of the Society of Fellows at Harvard University in 1973–1976.
+Among his nearly one-thousand publications are forty-three books, including: The Shaping of a National Identity: Subcarpathian Rus’, 1848-1948 (Harvard University Press, 1978); Galicia: A Historical Survey and Bibliographic Guide (University of Toronto Press,1983); Historical Atlas of East Central/ Central Europe (University of Washington Press, 1993/2002); A History of Ukraine (University of Toronto Press, 1996); Of the Making of Nationalities There is No End (Columbia University Press, 1999, 2 vols); The Roots of Ukrainian Nationalism (University of Toronto Press, 2002); Ukraine: An Illustrated History (University of Toronto Press, 2007); Out of Nowhere: The Art of Carpathian Rus (2025); ten language editions of the highly influential Ukraina Redux: On Statehood and National Identity (2022-25); and the fully revised and expanded History of Ukraine: The Land and Its Peoples (University of Toronto Press, 2010).
 He is also the editor-in-chief of The Encyclopedia of Canada’s Peoples (University of Toronto Press, 1999) and co-editor and main author of the Encyclopedia of Rusyn History and Culture (University of Toronto Press, 2002).
-Professor Magocsi has taught at Harvard University and the Hebrew University in Jerusalem.
-In 1996, he was appointed a permanent fellow of the Royal Society of Canada – Canadian Academies of Arts, Humanities, and Sciences.
-He has received several awards for his contributions to scholarship on the history of Subcarpathian Rus’ and Carpatho-Rusyns.
+Professor Magocsi has taught at Harvard University, the Hebrew University in Jerusalem, Presov University in Slovakia, and on five occasions was historian-in-residence at the Max Planck Institute for Social Anthropology in Halle, Germany.
+He was appointed a permanent fellow of the Royal Society of Canada–Canadian Academies of Arts, Humanities, and Sciences (1996), a member of the Polish Academy of Arts and Sciences in Krakow, Poland (2023) and has been awarded honorary degrees from Prešov University in Slovakia (doctor honoris causa, 2013) and from Kamianets-Podilskyi National University in Ukraine (pochesnyi profesor, 2015).
+He has received several awards for his contributions to scholarship on the history of the diverse peoples and cultures of central and eastern Europe.

 Wolf Moskovich